Python Crash Course Book Review

 Chapter ten moves into an exciting part of programming, working with files.
 In this chapter, we learn how to read, write, and edit .txt files with Python.
 This allows us to store some information permanently and later retrieve it.
 Matthes also touches on exceptions and how to handle them.

 Chapter eleven wraps up part one with a topic often overlooked by beginners, testing code.
 We learn how to test our functions and classes with unit tests and test cases.
 Testing ensures that changes to our code do not cause our functions and classes to behave in undesirable ways.

 An important additional note: each chapter has practice problems to help solidify the concepts you’re learning.
 Completing at least a few of the practice problems throughout the chapters is an important step to ensure you truly understand how these things work with a real Python interpreter.
 Plus, as we’ll see in chapter two, the best way to learn is by doing!

-Part two gets completely hands on with three awesome projects in completely different Python domains.
+Part IIPart two gets completely hands on with three awesome projects in completely different Python domains.
 In part two, you’ll build:

 - Alien Invasion Game

 - Data Visualization

 In part two, we continue learning new important concepts while simultaneously reinforcing those basic concepts and tools from part one.
 Let’s take a closer look at each of the three projects.